Oslobođenje

 The Oslobođenje (Ослобођење; /bs/; 'Liberation') is the Bosnian national daily newspaper, published in Sarajevo.
-It is the oldest daily newspaper still in circulation in the Bosnia and Herzegovina.
-Founded on 30 August 1943, in the midst of World War II, on a patch of territory liberated by Partisans, in what was otherwise a German-occupied country, the paper gained recognition over the years for its high journalistic standards and is recipient of numerous domestic honors and international awards in a branch.
+It is the oldest daily newspaper still in circulation in Bosnia and Herzegovina.
+Founded on 30 August 1943, in the midst of World War II, on a patch of territory liberated by Partisans, in what was otherwise a German-occupied country, the paper gained recognition over the years for its high journalistic standards and has been a recipient of numerous domestic and international awards.

 History

 Lazar Jović's house in Donja Trnova near Ugljevik where the Oslobođenje was founded on August 30, 1943.